-1. Kick off the holiday season at Winterfest
+1. Kick off the holiday season at WinterLand

 Where: Public Square and downtown Cleveland

-- Light Up Lakewood, December 7 in Lakewood.
-A parade, tree lightings, fireworks, and more.
+- Light Up Lakewood, December 3 in Lakewood.
+This holiday kick-off includes a parade, tree lightings, fireworks, and more.
 More info here.

 2. See Wild Winter Lights at Cleveland Metroparks Zoo

 When: The event is running November 15-December 30, 2022.
 Hours are 5:30-9:30 p.m.

 Where: Cleveland Metroparks Zoo, 3900 Wildlife Way, Cleveland

 The Cleveland Metroparks Zoo will once again be putting on a family-friendly winter lights display in 2022, which is always a holiday favorite!